 Navan, Inc. (NAVN) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., March 19, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Navan, Inc. ("Navan" or the "Company") (NASDAQ: NAVN).
+LOS ANGELES, March 25, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Navan, Inc. ("Navan" or the "Company") (NASDAQ: NAVN).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NAVAN, INC. (NAVN), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 24, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?